n8n-io/n8n-docs/docs/getting-started/key-concepts.md

 ## Activation

-A workflpw is active when...
+A workflow is active when...

 ## Errors